7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Or as they are called in Turkish, Kabak Çiçeği Dolması.
 You will find them in Muğla.
 Dolma, as we talked about, simply means stuffed.

 These are special because the blossoms are picked in the morning before the heat gets to them.
-If you want to try them, go in July!
+You can also find these at many meyhanes and ocakbasis.
+They are one of my favorite mezes.

 famous places

-The Library of Celsius in Ephesus is actually considered one of the Seven Wonders of the Ancient World.
+The Library of Celsius in Ephesus is considered one of the Seven Wonders of the Ancient World.
 Definitely worth a see!
+I love the plaque on the inside explaining the engineering aspects of how it was built.
+Absolutely fascinating.

-You can also check out Pamukkale.
-During the Roman and Byzantine periods, it was an ancient spa.
+You can also check out Pamukkale in Denizli.
+During the Roman and Byzantine periods, it was a well-used spa.
+Cleopatra’s pools and the ancient city of Hierapolis is also there.

 The ancient city of Milet is a 3,500-year-old city that was known as the center of positive science and often as the city of philosophers.